Skip to main content

 However, actively managed investment trusts aim to beat market returns over the long term.
 They do that by harnessing the skills and expertise of professional portfolio managers to identify and invest in a basket of companies with particularly strong prospects.

-Although past performance does not guarantee future results, Figures from the Association of Investment Companies/Morningstar show how successful trusts have been.
-A £1,000 lump sum invested for 18 years in the average investment trust increased in value to over £4,400 by the end of December 2024 – a return of more than 340%.2
+Although past performance does not guarantee future results, figures from the Association of Investment Companies/Morningstar show how successful trusts have been.
+A £1,000 lump sum invested for 18 years in the average investment trust increased in value to £4,600 by the end of November 2025 – equivalent to an annualised return of 8.8%.2 In contrast, the average UK savings rate was 2.20%, as of November 2025, according to research undertaken by Finder3.

-Unsurprisingly, whilst taken on the risks, investment trusts have long been a popular choice for anyone looking to start investing for a child, whether it’s a one-off lump sum at birth or for Christmas, or regular contributions from income that will build up through the years.
+Unsurprisingly, whilst taken on the risks, investment trusts have long been a popular choice for anyone looking to start investing for a child, whether it’s a one-off lump sum at birth or for ad-hoc special occasions, or regular contributions from income that will build up through the years.

 J.P.Morgan’s investment trusts

-JPMorgan has a range of highly rated broad-based investment trusts with a long-term growth focus that could make an ideal choice for a child’s investment; examples include The Mercantile Investment Trust, JPM Global Growth & Income and JPM American trust.
+JPMorgan has a range of highly rated broad-based investment trusts with a long-term growth focus that could make an ideal choice for a child’s investment.

 There’s no doubt that your commitment to invest on a child’s behalf can make a tremendous difference to their life choices in the long run – and the earlier in their lives you start, the better.